Converter of signed binary one's complement: converting to decimal system (base ten) integer numbers

 5) Adjust the sign of the integer number by the first bit of the initial binary number.

-Latest binary numbers in one's complement representation converted to signed integers numbers in decimal system (base ten)
+The latest binary numbers in one's complement representation converted to signed integers numbers written in decimal system (base ten)

-All the converted signed binary one's complement numbers
+All the signed binary numbers in one's complement representation converted to decimal system (base ten) integers

 How to convert signed binary numbers in one's complement representation from binary system to decimal